POST-DOCTORAL FELLOWSHIPS

 WHICH UNIVERSITIES CAN I APPLY TO?

+If you chose to apply to the SENSS DTP, you may only submit ONE application to ONE SENSS university.
 The SENSS Doctoral Training Partnership consists of eight universities across the south and east of the UK.
 Click here to find out which universities are part of SENSS.

 WHICH THEMES OR DISCIPLINES CAN I APPLY FOR?